Welcome to the Bakersfield Burrito Project’s place on the Internet!

 Centennial High School students were out slinging burritos to our homeless and hungry friends.
 We thank them for the extra effort they put in this Sunday.

 This is not a staged photo.
 You can't tell from Sidney's laughing.

-Here's a better picture of Sidney and Paul.
+Here's a better picture of Alyssa and Paul.
 Also, totally not staged.